azrielmt/vct-masters-madrid-data/README.md

 - Add comments to everything.
 - Update Readme to add visuals.

+# Power BI Visual
+*still in progress*
+The Power BI dashboard shows important stats such as "Kills" and focuses on both Grand Final teams.
+Screenshot below:

 # Conclusion
 - Zekken had the most kills out of everyone at Masters Madrid, totaling 381 kills and was a major factor to Sentintels going far and winning the tournament.
 - Out of the 20 players in the playoffs, 13 players had a postive K/D ratio, 65%.
 Out of both Grand Final teams, Sentinels had two players (Zellsis and Sacy) with a negative K/D ratio and Gen.G had only one (Lakia).